Construction Management MSc

 Study trips

-Field trips and study visits are an important part of your learning.
-Trips may include site visits and visits to practices, museums, exhibitions and events.
-Where a trip is mandatory it will be aligned to your modules and inform project work, and substantive costs – including travel and accommodation – will be paid for by the school.
-Optional trips may also be organised which can provide additional opportunities to enhance your knowledge and experience.
+Other trips may include site visits and visits to practices, exhibitions and events.
+Where a trip is mandatory it will be aligned to your modules and inform project work, the school will cover all substantive costs, including travel and accommodation.
+Optional trips may also be organised providing additional opportunities to enhance your knowledge and experience.
 Optional trips may incur a cost to the student.
-A valid passport and any associated visas will be required for trips outside of the UK.
+For trips outside of the UK, a valid passport and any associated visas will be required, and it is the responsibility of students to arrange and pay for these travel visas.

 Studying part-time